wilkenstein/redis-mock-js/README.md

 a non-CommonJS environment, and throw an error if the `redis` package is not installed.
 To facilitate automatic switching, the environment variable `REDIS_JS_TO_NODE_REDIS` can be set to `1`.
-If you need to connect to specific redis server with specific options, pass the same arguments to `toNodeRedis` as you would to `redis.createClient`.
+If you need to connect to a specific redis server with specific options, pass the same arguments to `toNodeRedis` as you would to `redis.createClient`.
 When automatically switching with environment variables, use `REDIS_JS_NODE_REDIS_PORT`, `REDIS_JS_NODE_REDIS_HOST`, and